thaysom22/quizzical/README.md

 * To collate searchable quiz content from users that I can use in my own teaching practice and design of resources
 * To provide a virtual community where ideas can be shared and collaboration in teaching and learning is fostered
 * To provide an educational means of fun!
+* To create a scalable platform tha can be expanded in scope to include many more categories of topic and features such as ability to play quizzes interactively.

 ### User Stories